 NOT YOUR MOTHER’S SUNDRESS

 Arguably, the sundress has changed little since it first appeared on the fashion scene decades ago.
 While vintage finds are still wearable today, there have been a few changes to the modern sundress.
 Traditionally, the sundress has been covered in floral patterns or pastel prints, but today, designers like Diane Von Furstenburg, Betsey Johnson and Florida-native Lily Pulitzer are often touted for using bold patterns.
 Other differences between past generations of sundress and today’s sundresses include shorter hemlines, beaded embellishments, louder colors and new materials, like Juicy Couture’s use of terry cloth.
 Though shorter dresses have become the norm, maxi dresses have come back with a vengeance these past few seasons.
 These floor-length beauties are essentially long, billowy versions of the sundress and can be worn in just about the same fashion.
-Modest floral maxi dresses were spotted on the runway for many designers’ 2009 resort collections and are anticipated to return for Spring 2009 as well.
+Modest floral maxi dresses were spotted on the runway for many designers’ resort collections and will continue to be a popular Florida wardrobe staple.